coopiteasy/vertical-cooperative/easy_my_coop_initial_import/readme/USAGE.rst

-:warning: This module assumes there is no whole in the "migrated_cooperator_number_sequence".
+:warning: This module assumes there is no whole in the "imported_cooperator_register_number".

 Configuration steps: